anxiangsir/anxiangsir/README.md

 ## Join Us

 If you are interested in joining our team, please send your resume to xiangan@deepglint.com.
-We look forward to advancing the frontiers of **vision and video pre-training** together with you!
+We look forward to advancing the frontiers of **VISION and VIDEO PRETRAINING** together with you!